 What can you do with a Bachelor's degree in Linguistics?

 A wide variety of career paths are open to Linguistics majors – with some areas utilizing our majors’ specialized linguistic expertise, and some capitalizing on linguists’ exceptional analytical, communication, and problem-solving skills.
 Some students choose to continue on to graduate school in Linguistics or a related field, and pursue a career in higher education teaching or academic research, but the majority find jobs in various industries without further education beyond the Bachelor level.
-Our recent graduates have found interesting and rewarding employment with businesses and non-profits such as The Geo Group, RGA Public Relations, Apple, Epic Systems, and International English Language Testing System (IELTS), to name just a few.
+Our recent graduates have found interesting and rewarding employment with businesses and non-profits such as Samsung, Amazon, Grow Progress, Apple, Epic Systems, The Geo Group, The Literacy Network, Educational Testing Service (ETS), RGA Public Relations, UW Health, and International English Language Testing System (IELTS), to name just a few.

 Linguistics majors receive extensive training in collection and analysis of language data, and (depending on their choice of electives) may have experience in areas such as language teaching methodology, socioeconomic/dialectal linguistic variation, or other fields.
 These skills are directly applicable in a variety of career areas, for example: